The One (company)

-THE One Total Home Experience, stylized THE One, is a furniture retail company founded by a Swedish entrepreneur and philanthropist Thomas Lundgren.
-Today, THE One has a total of 33 stores and 1 Bistro Restaurant across the Middle East and North Africa, with a total staff complement of over 560.
+The One Total Home Experience, stylised as THE One, is a furniture retail company founded by Swedish entrepreneur and philanthropist Thomas Lundgren.

 History

-THE One store opened in Abu Dhabi, United Arab Emirates, in 1996.
+The One store opened in Abu Dhabi, United Arab Emirates, in 1996.
 In an interview with Arabian Business magazine, Lundgren says he was inspired by a dream he had in 1993, in which an angel came to him with a mission to save the world from IKEA.

-In 2006, THE One celebrated its 10th anniversary by being the sole sponsor of Robbie Williams’ Dubai concert, while also decorating Robbie’s backstage rooms at the Nad Al Sheba venue.

-In April 2007, THE One was named one of the GCC’s 50 Most Admired Companies by Arabian Business magazine.
-In 2011, THE One launched its Fusion brand, which competes with high-end furniture retailers.
-In 2012, THE One Junior launched and offers children’s furniture.
+In April 2007, The One was named one of the GCC's 50 Most Admired Companies by Arabian Business magazine.

-THE One aims to operate 99 stores by 2020.
+In 2024, The One launched a new concept store in Dubai Hills Mall focused on the company's home furniture collections.

 Concept

-According to CEO, Thomas Lundgren, THE One's creative concept is to be magical and meaningful and "mass market, but to be prestigious with affordable prices".
-Lundgren claims to sell feelings rather than commodities and calls THE One stores "theatres", where seasonal home fashion shows are staged.
+According to CEO, Thomas Lundgren, The One's creative concept is to be magical and meaningful and "mass market, but to be prestigious with affordable prices".
+Lundgren claims to sell feelings rather than commodities and calls The One stores "theatres", where seasonal home fashion shows are staged.
 Each "theatre" set up by a team of decorators.
 The larger stores are furniture-driven with accessories complementing it and the smaller stores, or "Boutique Theatres", are accessory-driven with furniture incorporated to enhance the accessories.

 Many stores include in-store restaurants.